 Dude, 6x6 is going to take me a while.
 Are you going to make me do a 20-minute AMRAP that same day?

 No, of course not.
 The higher volume days and higher intensity days will have more time to complete the sets.
-You're already seeing that 6x2 @ 80% doesn't take very long for most of you once you find your rhythm, so those sessions will stay about the same in terms of time during class.
+Next week you'll likely already feel as though 6x2 @ 80% doesn't take very long (especially once you find your rhythm), so those sessions will stay about the same in terms of time during class.
 But the harder days both in the volume phase and intensity phase will get plenty of time to complete the work sets.
 That said, the "slow squatters" (you know who you are) will have to try to keep moving at a reasonable pace - I know the old stories of lifters sitting down for 15 minutes, smoking a cigarette, drinking some coffee, and reading the paper in between sets sounds glorious to some... but unfortunately we don't have that kind of time in a 60-minute class.

 Have any other questions that I didn't address here?
-Feel free to shoot me a message or ask me in the gym - I'm happy to help!
+Feel free to shoot us a message or ask in the gym - we're happy to help!